Sinusoidal Current Source

 -

-- corresponds to the value of the parameter Time delay, TD;
+- corresponds to the value of the Time delay parameter, TD;

 -

-- corresponds to the value of the parameter Damping factor, DF.
+- corresponds to the Damping factor, DF parameters.

 To prevent problems in numerical modelling, the block uses a small internal conductor.
 The conductor connects the + and - terminals of the device and has the conductivity GMIN: